[excerpt from Rotting Pyramid: Tracing the Teeth of America Cult, Dr. Linda Royal, University of Georgia Press, 2025]

 As for why he was chosen for the cult, perhaps it was simply this lack of understanding, and the passion that could be stirred up in the space where wisdom should be, in a better world.

-But Sarah Wilhelm also remembers Tyler pulling her around their cul de sac, the wheels of her red wagon rumbling as he took her in ever lessening circles, a spiral that ended in the Happy Dot, which Sarah would always draw with sidewalk chalk before they started.
+But Sarah Wilhelm also remembers Tyler pulling her around their cul de sac, the wheels of her red wagon rumbling as he took her in ever lessening circles toward the center, a spiral that ended in the Happy Dot, which Sarah would always draw with sidewalk chalk before they started.
 And then out again, in widening loops.
 Hours of this, Tyler almost ten years old, Sarah still four.
 She remembers Tyler driving her to get ice cream the day he got his driver’s license, then to Duncansville Park and its little pond everyone called a lake, where they skimmed rocks until the light failed.

 These days she works with Life After Hate, on Tyler’s behalf, imagining a story arc in which he was able to pull the poison out of his mind and help others do the same.
 She doesn’t speak much to her father.
 He spends his days slouched in his den watching Fox and One America News—den is the right word, she says, an animal’s dim lair with an animal’s musk, in which his face is painted by the violent light of a constant news cycle, where truth is what you demand it to be.
 It has become difficult for her to draw fond memories of him out of her childhood.
 She has already mourned him.
 Eventually, she worries, it will feel as though he was the first of their parents to die.

 [transcript of “rotting pyramid speaks” #2, YouTube video uploaded October 25, 2021]